svn2github/transistortester/bootloaders/optiboot/ReadMe2.txt

 AVR_FREQ		specifies the frequency (Hz), at which the AVR mikrocontroller should run.

 BAUD_RATE		specifies the baud rate for the serial interface.
+			If a value below 100 Baud is specified, optiboot use a measurement of the baud rate instead of a fixed baud rate.
+			If a baud rate below 60 is specified, a simpler measurement is used to save memory.
+			If a baud rate below 50 is specified, a additional monitoring of the time is omitted with this simpler measurement.

 SOFT_UART		Whith this option you select a software UART solution instead of
 			a hardware UART.
 With the software solutions you are free to select